-The University, without delay, will activate the Emergency Notification System upon confirmation of any significant emergency or dangerous situation that poses an immediate threat to the health or safety of students or employees.
+The University, without delay, will activate the Emergency Notification System upon confirmation of any significant emergency or dangerous situation that poses an immediate threat to the health or safety of the University community.
 The emergency notification system is tested twice annually.
-Once any significant emergency or dangerous situation has been confirmed, the Emergency Notification System can be activated by the Vice Provost for Enrollment Management & External Affairs, Director of News & Media Relations, Chief of University Police, Captain of Police Operations, and other designated members of University Police.
+Once any significant emergency or dangerous situation has been confirmed, the Emergency Notification System can be activated by the Provost's Office, Vice Provost for Enrollment Management & External Affairs, Director of News & Media Relations, Chief of University Police, Captain of Police Operations, and other designated members of University Police.
 The responsible University authority will determine the actual content of the Emergency Notification.

-An Emergency Notification will be sent to all members of the University community or any segment of the community that may be affected, via text, voice message, email, and University television advising students and employees of the nature of the emergency and what guidelines to follow.
+An Emergency Notification will be sent to all members of the University community or any segment of the community that may be affected via text, voice message, email, and University television advising students and employees of the nature of the emergency and what guidelines to follow.
+Those participating in conferences and/or events may also receive emergency notifications by opting-in for text messages throughout their stay on campus.

 Once the Emergency Notification System is activated, the University is not obligated to distribute a Community Advisory notice.
 Additional information may be posted on the University Police webpage and updated until the emergency has concluded.
-The types of incidents that may cause an immediate threat could include but are not limited to, an active shooter or armed intruder, a hostage situation, any bomb threat, the discovery of an improvised explosive device, a building collapse, a civil disturbance or riot, a suspicious death, any explosion or fire, a biological release or threat, a gas leak, any natural disaster, or any weather related emergency.
+The types of incidents that may cause an immediate threat could include but are not limited to: an active shooter or armed intruder, a hostage situation, any bomb threat, the discovery of an improvised explosive device, a building collapse, a civil disturbance or riot, a suspicious death, any explosion or fire, a biological release or threat, a gas leak, any natural disaster, or any weather related emergency.

-The office Enrollment Management & External Affairs, in consultation with the Incident Management Team, is responsible for developing and disseminating emergency information to the surrounding community.
+The office of Enrollment Management & External Affairs, in consultation with University Police, is responsible for developing and disseminating emergency information to the surrounding community.
 The methods used to communicate to the surrounding community may include press releases to local media outlets, announcements made on University websites, and email messages to local neighborhood groups and associations.

 All students and employees are encouraged to provide Emergency Contact Information.
-This can be accessed through the My.Scranton Portal (https://my.scranton.edu/cp/home/displaylogin) This information will be used in the event of an emergency and will be kept confidential and accessed only when necessary.
+This can be accessed through the My.Scranton Portal.
+This information will be used in the event of an emergency and will be kept confidential and accessed only when necessary.
 This information also assists the University with sending Emergency Mass Notifications through the University's Emergency Notification System.